AMG Capital Management, LLC v. FTC

 AMG Capital Management, LLC v.
-FTC, 593 U.S. ___ (2021), was a U.S. Supreme Court case dealing with the ability of the Federal Trade Commission (FTC) to seek monetary relief for restitution or disgorgement from those that it found in violation of trade practices.
+Federal Trade Commission, 593 U.S. ___ (2021), was a U.S. Supreme Court case dealing with the ability of the Federal Trade Commission (FTC) to seek monetary relief for restitution or disgorgement from those that it found in violation of trade practices.
 The Court ruled unanimously that the FTC had misused its authority granted by the Federal Trade Commission Act under Section 13(b) to obtain monetary relief.

 Background

 Scott Tucker ran several payday loan service companies under several different names (including AMG Capital Management) over a fifteen-year period.
-The companies drew consumer complaints for charging excessively-high interest rates on the loans, with those using their services paying nearly triple what they had taken as a loan from undisclosed fees.
+The companies drew consumer complaints for charging excessively-high interest rates on the loans, with those using their services paying nearly triple what they had taken as a loan, charged through undisclosed fees.
 The Federal Trade Commission filed a formal civil suit against Tucker's companies in 2012 that asserted that the companies were deceiving consumers, and it sought to recover money that consumers had lost to those practices.
 Separately, Tucker was also criminally charged under RICO and TILA statutes.
 He was estimated to have cost over $2 billion to over 4.5 million consumers and was convicted on 17 counts in October 2017.